euler-xyz/euler-governance/docs/GOV-ARCHITECTURE.md

 ## Guardian

-The Governance contract has a designated Guardian address capable of cancelling proposals which have not been executed or do not have a state == Executed.
+The Governance contract has a designated Guardian address capable of cancelling proposals which have not been executed or do not have a ```state == Executed```.
 The Guardian will only cancel proposals in the event of an unforeseen vulnerability.
 The Guardian cannot execute proposals or alter any voting on proposals not can it prevent users from voting on proposals.